GitHub Agentic Workflows

 Don’t store sensitive data in repo memory.
 Repo memory follows repository permissions.

-Use private repos for sensitive data, avoid storing secrets, set constraints (file-glob, max-file-size, max-file-count), consider branch protection, use target-repo to isolate.
+Use private repos for sensitive data, avoid storing secrets, set constraints (file-glob, max-file-size, max-file-count, max-patch-size), consider branch protection, use target-repo to isolate.

 See Deep Report and Daily Firewall Report for long-term insights and historical data tracking.